 Fortunately, marijuana is an extremely potent anti-inflammatory.

-Cannabis has been found to effectively improve inflammation and pain, making it beneficial for those diagnosed lupus.
+Cannabis has been found to effectively improve inflammation and pain, making it beneficial for those diagnosed with lupus.
 The key to treating lupus with cannabis is high levels of CBD orally ingested daily.
 Capsules seem to be the most convenient

 The major cannabinoid found in cannabis, tetrahydrocannabinol (THC), has been determined to trigger cannabinoid receptors CB1 and CB2, which are primarily found in the brain and on the cells of the immune system, respectively.
 Triggering these receptors stimulates an immunosuppression response, as cytokine and chemokine production is downregulated and t-regulatory cells are upregulated.
 A review article analyzing the research of THC’s effect on inflammation concluded that the cannabinoid found in cannabis has demonstrated it can constitute as a potent treatment modality against inflammatory disorders (Nagarkatti, et al., 2009).